ryukya/AI_2020/README.md

-# AI_2020
+# AI_2019/2020
-Whole project of AI_2020.
+The project of AI_2019/2020.
 Comparison of classification method between KNN and SVM